xiangxinyue/xiangxinyue.github.io/about.md

 **Senior Software Developer Full Time, Royal Bank of Canada Capital Market, Dec 2025 - Present.**

-- Based in the Global Head Quarter in the Toronto, Quantitative Technology Services Team, supporting the Counterparty Risk Trading (XVA) desk.
+- Based in RBC’s Toronto headquarters as part of the Quantitative Technology Services team, embedded with the Counterparty Risk Trading (XVA) desk to build the next-generation distributed pricing and risk platform.

 **Research Asstant Part Time, Ivey Business School Western University, May 2024 - Present.**